Uranium mining and the Navajo people: History

 In 1951, the U.S. Public Health Service began a human testing experiment on Navajo miners, without their informed consent, during the federal government's study of the long term health effects from radiation poisoning.
+Navajo pathologist Phillida A. Charley states that "The Navajo miners were never told about the health or environmental effects of mining uranium" and that "Some miners took rocks from the mines to build their homes or chimneys" (Charley, "Walking in Beauty A Navajo scientist confronts the legacy of uranium mining").
+The Navajo miners continued to work, unaware of the experiment, nor the significant health impacts.
 In 1932, the USPHS began an earlier human testing experiment on African men in their Tuskegee syphilis experiment.
 The experiment on Navajo mine workers and their families documented high rates of cancers (including Xeroderma pigmentosum) and other diseases which manifested from uranium mining and milling contamination.
 For decades, industry and the government failed to regulate or improve conditions, or inform workers of the dangers.
 As high rates of illness began to occur, workers were often unsuccessful in court cases seeking compensation, and the states at first did not officially recognize radon illness.
 In 1990, the US Congress passed the Radiation Exposure Compensation Act, to address cases of uranium poisoning and provide needed compensation, but Navajo Nation applicants provide evidence RECA requirements prevent access to necessary compensation.
 Congressional modifications to RECA application requirements were made in 2000, and were introduced in 2017 and in 2018.

 Since 1988, the Navajo Nation's Abandoned Mine Lands program reclaims mines and cleans mining sites, but significant problems from the legacy of uranium mining and milling persist today on the Navajo Nation and in the states of Utah, Colorado, New Mexico, and Arizona.
 More than a thousand abandoned mines have not been contained and cleaned up, and these present environmental and health risks in Navajo communities.
 The Environmental Protection Agency estimates that there are 4000 mines with documented uranium production, and another 15,000 locations with uranium occurrences in 14 western states.
 Most are located in the Four Corners area and Wyoming.

 The Uranium Mill Tailings Radiation Control Act (1978) is a United States environmental law that amended the Atomic Energy Act of 1954 and authorized the Environmental Protection Agency to establish health and environmental standards for the stabilization, restoration, and disposal of uranium mill waste.
 Cleanup has continued to be difficult, and EPA administers several Superfund sites located on the Navajo Nation.